Stoginator/NFLPick6/README.md

 ## Current User Experience
 ### Operator
+1. Manage league membership by adding or removing participants
-1. Collect dues
+2. Collect dues
-2. Pay out awards
+3. Pay out awards
-3. Select 6 games for each week
+4. Select 6 games for each week
-4. Manage win-loss record
+5. Manage win-loss record
-5. Manage weekly picks from participants
+6. Manage weekly picks from participants
-6. Track weekly picks in Excel
+7. Track weekly picks in Excel
-7. Communicate to entire group 4x or more a week
+8. Communicate to entire group 4x or more a week
    1. Games selected
    2. Send reminder 24 hours before earliest kickoff
    3. Predicted winners chosen by each participant